EDH3155 Advanced Biophysical Studies in Sport and Physical Activity

 The course objectives define the student learning outcomes for a course.
 The assessment item(s) that may be used to assess student achievement of an objective are shown in parenthesis.
 On completion of this course students will be able to:

-- identify human movement in mechanical terms (Assignment and Examination)
+- identify human movement in mechanical terms (Assignment 1 and Assignment 2)

-- construct a model for motion analysis (Assignment only)
+- construct a model for motion analysis (Assignment 1)

-- outline the factors that should be considered when applying the principles to skill learning (Assignment only)
+- outline the factors that should be considered when applying the principles to skill learning (Assignment 1)

-- develop an understanding of the theoretical model of information processing in human skilled performance (Assignment and Examination)
+- develop an understanding of the theoretical model of information processing in human skilled performance (Assignment 1 and Assignment 2)

-- explain and analyse the variables which may affect the acquisition of motor skill (Assignment only)
+- explain and analyse the variables which may affect the acquisition of motor skill (Assignment 1)

-- demonstrate an ability to apply the principles of motor learning in a practical setting (Assignment only)
+- demonstrate an ability to apply the principles of motor learning in a practical setting (Assignment 1)

 - apply methods used in the investigating of motor behaviour.
-(Assignment only)
+(Assignment 1)

-- identify and evaluate the areas for psychological skills training for performance (Assignment and Examination)
+- identify and evaluate the areas for psychological skills training for performance (Assignment 1 and Assignment 2)

-- evaluate research information and other sources of information in topics and justify a view (Assignment and Examination)
+- evaluate research information and other sources of information in topics and justify a view (Assignment 1 and Assignment 2)

 - demonstrate competence in and appropriate use of language and literacy, including spelling, grammar, punctuation and bibliographic referencing.
-(Assignment only)
+(Assignment 1)

-- develop an understanding of physical performance testing and motion analysis (Assignment only)
+- develop an understanding of physical performance testing and motion analysis (Assignment 1)

 Biomechanics of Human Movements